Trumpet vine or trumpet creeper

 Campsis radicans is similar in size to ‘Madame Galen’.
 The flowers vary from yellow, red to orange.
 It is native to the southeastern part of USA.

-Pruning Trumpet Vine (Campsis).
+When and how to prune Trumpet Vine (Campsis).
 A mature climber needs pruning to control its growth.
 Shorten side shoots, growing out of the main branches, to three or four buds in early spring.

 Cut damaged or weak branches down to 20cm above the ground.
 If there are frosts, postpone pruning.